RAprogramm/cargo-quality/README.md

 }
 ```

-When running `cargo quality diff`, empty lines are shown as a summary note:
+When running `cargo qual diff`, empty lines are shown as a summary note:
 ```
 Note: 3 empty lines will be removed from lines: 3, 5, 11
 ```